 And don’t forget about your support network.
 Rely on friends and family to lighten your mood.

 Swearing off cigarettes is probably the single best thing you can do for your heart.
 It’s good for your health in general, too.
-Not only does smoke hurt you over the long term, but your blood pressure goes up every time you have a cigarette.
+Not only does smoking hurt you over the long term, but your blood pressure goes up every time you have a cigarette.
 Lower your blood pressure and prolong your life by quitting.
 If you need help getting started, talk to your doctor.

 For some people, lifestyle changes are enough to get and keep blood pressure under control.
-But many people need medication, too.
+But many people need medication too.
 It’s important to take it exactly as your doctor prescribes.
 That means not cutting doses or skipping days.
 If you have trouble remembering, get help with electronic reminders or daily pillboxes.

 Consider Taking Vitamins and Supplements

 Research shows that a few vitamins and minerals may be helpful in lowering blood pressure.
 But talk to your doctor before taking any.
 Make sure they know everything you take.

 - Vitamin C: This has antioxidants that protect the linings of your blood vessels.
 Orange juice is a good source, as are fruits like kiwi and strawberries, and vegetables like broccoli, kale, tomatoes, and sweet red peppers.
 Adults should get 400 mg per day.